juliankraft/RemoteSensing_Task01/README.md

 ```

 ## Data Visualisation
-The data visualisation is done in the Jupyter Notebook file `visualisation.ipynb`.
+The data visualization is done in the Jupyter Notebook file visualization.ipynb.